 Cycling is more than just a hobby for me, it's a passion and a lifestyle.
 This road cycling website started off reflecting my interest in the world of cycling, from my saddle and from my couch and it still is a big part of the site.
 Today I'm exploring the world with my Canyon Ultimate CF SLX 8.0 Di2 (2016) road bike, and I will share the stories from along the roads we travel, the joy and the pain we share together, with you.
 The site really is all about my everyday life around cycling, but I also try to write about other cycling related news, interviews with interesting people and cyclists, stories from cycling related events and reviews of gadgets I use for cycling.
 I also try to follow the Fincycling project as much as I can, and I will try to bring you all the news and stories from the great road cycling project started back in 2013-2014.
 I also worked at Canyon between 2015 - 2017, where I gained some very interesting knowledge about bikes and the industry, which I might share every now and then.
 Knowledge you'd never get access to being an outsider.

 In my old blog I wrote "This blog is nothing serious, it’s all just about having fun and enjoying cycling!".
 That has changed.
 Because sometimes, and it seems as time goes by it becomes more frequent, however dark and cold some days might be, I still put my gear on and head out.
 Or put my gear on and train indoors despite the lack of motivation to turn the cranks and not getting anywhere.
 And to be honest, it's often not that fun at all, even though the hardest part is usually the "getting out".
 I do train for a purpose, mostly to beat myself.
-I've had a couple of "tough" years, where hours spent cycling has been decreasing.
-For 2018, my main goal is just to get back to training and making cycling a part of my daily routine.
+I've had a couple of "tough" years, where I lost a lot of fitness gained earlier.
+For 2018, my main goal was just to get back to training and making cycling a part of my daily routine.
+I managed to do that, and try to follow on that path.
+2019 marks my 10-year road cycling anniversary.
+I wanted to make it special, which means I will be participating in Haute Route Dolomites 2019.
+Read more about my 2019 plans.

 Cycling is also much more than being competitive.
 It's the perfect getaway from stress and the place where you most often get the best ideas.
 It will help you discover yourself, awake thoughts you never would have time for otherwise, in a good way.
 Cycling makes you explore roads and usually takes you to places you otherwise would have missed, often beautiful landscapes, even close to your home.
 You might even get lost sometimes, but as they say, that's often when you discover something new.
 Cycling really is the best way of keeping myself both sane and fit and maybe giving me more years to live.
 And living a longer life, where I can stay healthy and keep on turning the pedals, that's a life I am happy to live.